Jeff-Russ/ror-guides/rails-database.md

 __Naming Join Models__

-__When we create the join with an explicit model we no longer need to follow naming convensions and can give it a more descriptive name.__ Usually these join tables end with "__-ments__" or "__-ships__" as in "assignments" or "memberships."
+__When we create the join with an explicit model we no longer need to follow naming conventions and can give it a more descriptive name.__ Usually these join tables end with "__-ments__" or "__-ships__" as in "assignments" or "memberships."
 Usually there is one model name in this name like ""course enrollments" but since it's self apparent that "enrollments" involves students and teachers we can keep it short.
 It's a matter of preference.

 __Associations In Models that use a Modeled Join__